Sea Moss & Bladderwrack

 Can sea moss help with digestion and gut health?

-Yes, sea moss contains prebiotic fiber that feeds beneficial gut bacteria, and its mucilaginous properties can soothe the digestive tract.
-Many people report improved digestion and reduced bloating when using sea moss regularly.
+Yes, sea moss contains prebiotic fiber that may feed beneficial gut bacteria, and its mucilaginous properties can soothe the digestive tract.*

 Does sea moss support weight loss?